Tech-TTGames/NINA/docs/Dolls/Specialists/Antonina.md

  - ~i-uncommon{Plushie Charm}

 *[Trojan]: Debuff: Attack Speed reduced by 10 points.
+*[stunned]: Debuff: Immobilizes target, interrupts skill release and halts Auto SKill recharge.
+This is a control effect.
 *[stuns]: Debuff: Immobilizes target, interrupts skill release and halts Auto SKill recharge.
 This is a control effect.
+*[Stun]: Debuff: Immobilizes target, interrupts skill release and halts Auto SKill recharge.
+This is a control effect.
+*[Stuns]: Debuff: Immobilizes target, interrupts skill release and halts Auto SKill recharge.
+This is a control effect.
+*[Transmittance]: Deal [Derivative] Operand Damage equal to 60% to at most 2 other enemies, applying 1 stack of [Trojan].
+*[Derivative]: Damage is affeted by Physical and Operand DEF but, does not trigger Backlash, Life Steal or other damage-related effects, and it does not trigger Functions or the damage condition for most skills.